m90/seeThru/README.md

 Tested on Chrome, Firefox, Safari, Opera and IE 9.0+ (the browser has to support `<video>` and `<canvas>` of course)<br/>See caniuse.com for browsers that support **[`<canvas>`][24]** and **[`<video>`][25]**<br/>If you are looking for a tool to detect these features have a look at <a href="http://www.modernizr.com/">Modernizr</a>

-##Preparing video sources in Adobe After Effects##
-Put your animation with alpha in a composition:
-![After Effects walkthru 1][20]<br/>
-Double the composition's height:
-![After Effects walkthru 2][21]<br/>
-Duplicate your footage layer, align them, and use the second instance as Alpha Track Matte for a white solid:
-![After Effects walkthru 3][22]<br/>
-Make sure you are using an unmultiplied (straight) version of your color source:
-![After Effects walkthru 4][23]<br/>
-If you don't want to use a GUI based approach, this can also be done using ffmpeg something like **[this](http://stackoverflow.com/questions/9293265/ffmpeg-2-videos-transcoded-and-side-by-side-in-1-frame)**
 ##tl;dr##
 Put a black-and white alpha channel right underneath your `<video>` source (in the same file), load jQuery and let the plugin do magical things:
 <code>